opensearch-project/documentation-website/_api-reference/document-apis/index-document.md

 result | The result of the index operation.
-_shards | Detailed information about the cluster's shards. total | The total number of shards. successful | The number of shards OpenSearch succssfully added the document to. failed | The number of shards OpenSearch failed to added the document to.
+_shards | Detailed information about the cluster's shards. total | The total number of shards. successful | The number of shards OpenSearch successfully added the document to. failed | The number of shards OpenSearch failed to added the document to.
 _seq_no | The sequence number assigned when the document was indexed.
 _primary_term | The primary term assigned when the document was indexed.